Social Work, Bachelor of Social Work (B.S.W.)

 Mission and Goals

-The Eastern Kentucky University Social Work Program provides a student-centered collaborative and dynamic environment that prepares students for competent and ethical social work practice in a diverse world.
+The Eastern Kentucky University BSW program provides a student-centered collaborative and dynamic environment that prepares students for competent and ethical social work practice in a diverse world.
 This is accomplished through self-reflection, rigorous academics, knowledge based on scientific inquiry and experiential learning in a safe and nurturing environment.
-We strive to graduate students who understand the complexities of the relationship between people and their environments, value human rights, and believe in the dignity and worth of all human beings.
-Completion of EKU’s generalist Social Work degree will provide the knowledge, values and skills to become practitioners who can think critically and creatively.
-Our mission is to graduate ethical leaders who advocate for social and economic justice in rural, urban and global communities, with an emphasis on EKU’s identified service region.
-Program goals are to
+We strive to graduate students who understand the complexities of the relationship between people and their environments, value human rights, respect human diversity, and believe in the dignity and worth of all human beings.
+Completion of EKU’s generalist social work degree will provide the knowledge, values, and skills to become competent practitioners who value human relationships and can think critically using an anti-racist and anti-oppressive perspective.
+Our mission is to graduate ethical leaders who advocate for social, racial, economic, and environmental justice in rural, urban, and global communities, with an emphasis on EKU’s identified service region.

 Admission and Progression